 Troubleshooting the Unidex 1 consists of reviewing the check list of possible software malfunctions, such as error status codes.
-Such codes, for the RS-232 Computer Interface mode, are listed in section 5-6.
-For the hand held terminal mode, they are listed in section 4-3, item D2 (Status display), describing the procedure for polling error status messages.
+The codes for the RS-232 Computer Interface mode are listed in section 5-6.
+For the hand held terminal mode, they are listed in section 4-3D, Status Display, which describes the procedure for polling error status messages.
 Both modes of polling are referenced in section 10-1, which follows.
 Section 10-2 lists possible hardware malfunctions associated with the Unidex 1.